-A Yeast Infection or Vaginal Candidiasis:
+A Yeast Infection Or Vaginal Candidiasis:

-This is the most common type of the infection that causes itching beneath.
+This is the most common type of infection that causes itching beneath.
 About 3 out of every 4 women will develop a yeast infection at some point in their lives.
 Pregnancy, intercourse, some antibiotics, and a weakened immune system can make women more inclined to get a yeast infection.
 Yeast Infection can bring along a thick, white, cheesy discharge.
-Woman with Candida infection may experience burning sensation upon urinating or during intercourse.
+Woman with Candida infection may experience a burning sensation upon urinating or during intercourse.

 Log On at MARHAM.PK & Book your online appointment with the best gynecologist in Karachi, Lahore or other main cities of Pakistan, if you are suffering from anything relevant.

 There are a couple of chemical substances that are involved in contributing itchiness in the vagina including creams, douches, condoms, shaving creams, contraceptive foams, laundry detergents, soaps, scented toilet paper, and fabric softeners, etc.